Update: Frank Rizzo statue deal set to close

 Down but not out.
 Frank L. Rizzo statue will be returned (Photo: Inquirer)

-The city’s law department is very close to finalizing a deal with Bochetto, who represents the Monument Committee.
-The city declined comment because the law suit is still active.
+The city’s law department declined to comment because the law suit is still active.

-The outline of the surprising change was agreed to in the dying days of Kenney’s administration.
+The outline of the surrender was agreed to in the dying days of Kenney’s administration.

 Could this be a sudden awakening that unrestrained Political Correctness and cancel culture is wrong?

 Nah.
-More likely the city fears another legal ass-kicking in court.
+More likely the city feared another legal ass-kicking in court.
 Bochetto previously had beaten the city’s unlawful attempt to take down the statue of Christopher Columbus in South Philly’s Marconi Park.

 In the wake of the George Floyd riots, which hapless Kenney allowed to happen here through inaction, the mayor acted on the progressive belief that Rizzo was a bigot and a brute, and that Columbus was guilty of genocide.
 This is part of the progressive internal belief system, based on feelings rather than facts.
 Progressives believe shouting “racist” settles every argument.
 It does not.

 Funds for the statue were raised privately, led by prominent Democrats such as Mayor Ed Rendell and D.A.
 Lynne Abraham.
 All of whom were prominent racists, of course.
-Maybe they were aware that Rizzo had found funds to build the African-American History Museum, had integrated two-man police cars, and his main security officer was a Black man.
+Maybe they were aware that Rizzo had found funds to build the African-American History Museum, had integrated two-man police cars, and his own security team included two Black officers.

 He had been endorsed for mayor by the Black Clergy of Philadelphia & Vicinity, those vicious racists.